 The content on this website is properly structured for semantic correctness.
 Page headings conform to a hierarchy of heading levels 1 through 4.
 This allows users of JAWS and other screen readers to obtain a list of headings on the page to assist their comprehension of the document, or to jump to the next heading.

 Where forms are used on the site, labels have been explicitly associated with the form field or control that they describe.
 This assists users of some speech software.

 Help with PDF files

 The following advice will help you get the most out of PDF files.
-The Department publishes its hard copy documents in PDF to provide an electronic format that preserves the layout and appearance of these documents for convenient download from the Web.
+Building Performance publishes its hard copy documents in PDF to provide an electronic format that preserves the layout and appearance of these documents for convenient download from the Web.